MichalMrena/DecisionDiagrams/README.md

 C++ library for creation and manipulation of decision diagrams.
 It is being developed at the [Faculty of Management Science and Informatics](https://www.fri.uniza.sk/en/), [University of Žilina](https://www.uniza.sk/index.php/en/) as a student project at the [Department of Informatics](https://ki.fri.uniza.sk/).

 ## Decision diagrams
-*TODO*
+Our library supports [Binary Decision Diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) (BDD) as described by [Bryant](https://ieeexplore.ieee.org/document/1676819) and their generalization for multiple-valued functions.
+Those diagrams are usually referred to as Multivalued Decisionn Diagrams (MDD).

 ## How to install
 Library is header only so its easy to incorporate it in your project.
 All you need to do is to place contents of [this](./src/lib/) directory into your project files.
 We use features from `C++20` so you might need to set your compiler for this version. (`-std=c++20` for `clang++` and `g++`, `/std:c++latest` for MSVC)

 ## Basic usage
  Before using any library functions you need to include either [bdd_manager.hpp](./src/lib/bdd_manager.hpp) or [mdd_manager.hpp](./src/lib/mdd_manager.hpp) depending on which diagrams you intent to use.
-Library API is accessed via instance of a manager.
-Manager can be created using `make_bdd_manager`/`make_mdd_manager` function, that takes number of variables you want to work with as an argument.
+Library API is accessed via instance of the manager.
+Manager can be created using `make_bdd_manager`/`make_mdd_manager` factory function, that takes number of variables you want to work with as an argument.
+Public interfaces of those managers contain full documentation of library API.

 ### Binary Decision Diagrams
 ```C++